Animal Welfare Licensing

 Renewal of licence

 While we endeavour to send reminders to renew in a timely manner, it is the responsibility of the licence holder to submit forms in time to avoid a lapse in cover.
-We would recommend forwarding these no later than 2 months ahead to allow for the availability of the Inspector.
+We would recommend forwarding these no later than 2 months ahead of your expiry date to allow for the availability of the Inspector.